prem-muthedath/bowling/README.md

 as well as a completed one; (b) it does not tally incomplete frame scores; and (c) it checks for invalid pin counts, frame scores, and frame counts.

-The design is largely based on what I learned about OO from:
+The design uses my own ideas about OO as well as the stuff that I learned from:

 - Kent Beck's Implementation Patterns
 - Kent Beck's Test-Driven Development